XimeraProject/ximeraFirstSteps/README.md

 - Push 'SERVE' and wait a few minutes to compile the demo course.
 Subsequent builds will be faster.
 - Select 'PORTS' (next to 'TERMINAL', in the right bottom pane), and click on the "globe" icon that appears next to the URL under 'Forwarded Address' to open a browser window on your private Ximera server inside your Codespace.
 - Hit `CTRL-P` to open a file, type 'AFirstA' to see that the file aFirstActivity.tex is shown.
 Press enter to open it, change the `\title` around line 11 to e.g. `A VERY basic activity`, press `CTRL-S` to save, and hit `SERVE` again.
 After a few seconds, an orange `Update` button will appear on the page in the Ximera course, and after pushing it, the title will be updated.
-- Play around changing other things is the activities, push SERVE, and look at the results.
+- Play around changing other things in the activities, push SERVE, and look at the results.
 - Be impressed.
 Decide to look further into this and to write your own content.
 Contact us.

 As Ximera is under active development, some things might not be as smooth as suggested here, and some things might change quickly.
 Do not hesitate to contact us.